 Hayward could still re-sign with the Celtics on a new contract.
 It's also still possible he and the Celtics could work out a sign-and-trade.

-The worst-case scenario, which is certainly now in play, is Hayward signing elsewhere with no sign-and-trade.
+The worst-case scenario, which is certainly now in play, is Hayward signing elsewhere.
 The Celtics would get nothing in return in that scenario except for a full mid-level exception to use on a lesser player.